vasilis-exo/magnolia-spa/README.md

 - [Magnolia CLI](https://www.npmjs.com/package/@magnolia/cli) installed ([installation documentation](https://documentation.magnolia-cms.com/display/DOCS/Magnolia+CLI+v3))

-## Clone this repository
-(Do it!)

 ## Install Magnolia with Magnolia CLI

-In a terminal, navigate to the `magnolia` directory (we will refer to this as "MAGNOLIA_INSTANCE_FOLDER" within this document) and run:
+In a terminal, navigate to the `magnolia` directory and run:

 ```
 mgnl jumpstart -s
 ```

-Choose `magnolia-community-demo-webapp` as the version to download.
+Choose `magnolia-community-demo-webapp` or `magnolia-dx-core-demo-webapp` as the version to download.

 (Magnolia is downloaded.)